mohamedgit522/DevOps-Journey/projects/auto_file_organiser/README.md

 The script currently supports the following categories:

-Images: jpg, jpeg, png, gif, bmp, webp
+- **Images:** jpg, jpeg, png, gif, bmp, webp

-Documents: pdf, docx, txt, csv
+- **Documents:** pdf, docx, txt, csv

-Audio: mp3
+- **Audio:** mp3

-Video: mp4
+- **Video:** mp4

-Archives: zip
+- **Archives:** zip

-Others: fallback for anything not matched
+- **Others:** fallback for anything not matched

 You can add more types by editing the `FILE_TYPES` and `MIME_TYPES` mappings in the script.

 ## Roadmap

-Add a dry-run option
+- Add --dry-run option to preview actions before running

-Add CLI flags for more control (`--help`, `--dry-run`, etc.)
+- Add CLI flags for more control (`--help`, `--dry-run`, etc.)

-Add support for running as a cron job (currently not implemented — I prefer running it manually for now to keep control)
+- Add support for running as a cron job (currently not implemented — I prefer running it manually for now to keep control)

-Package for easier installation and reuse
+- Package for easier installation and reuse

 ## Why I Built This

-I created this script because I was tired of messy folders filled with all kinds of files.
-Applying my Bash skills to automate organizing saved me time and made the process effortless.
-This project is part of my journey into DevOps and scripting best practices.
+This project started as a real problem-solving exercise: a messy folder full of mixed files.
+It became a way to:

+- Automate a repetitive task I was doing manually.

+- Practice Bash scripting and automation.

+- Learn Git and share a practical DevOps-related project on GitHub.

+## How to Contribute